GoogleChrome/web.dev/src/site/content/en/blog/declarative-link-capturing/index.md

   [`beforeunload` event](https://developer.mozilla.org/en-US/docs/Web/API/WindowEventHandlers/onbeforeunload),
   the user would see the prompt before the navigation completes.

-{% Aside %} There is an ongoing discussion about several new options in the future that do not open a window at all, but instead fire a `launch` event in a chosen foreground window or the service worker.
+{% Aside %} There is discussion about adding options that do not open a window at all, but instead fire a `launch` event in a chosen foreground window or the service worker.
 See the [`launch` event explainer](https://github.com/WICG/sw-launch/blob/main/explainer.md) for details, and, more specifically, the sections on